Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: State Level Classification

-Now we classify MECs into different ``levels'' as follows.
-We observe that there must exist states that cannot leave their MECs and we consider those states as the ``lowest'' level.
-Then an MEC state is said to be with level $k$ if it can only reach MECs with lower levels or itself.
-This leads to the following definition.
+Note that each state can only belong to at most one MEC.
+Then for each MEC state $s\in \S_M$, we denote by $(\S_{[s]},\A_{[s]})$ the unique MEC it belongs to.
+Also, we note that, for two different MECs $(\S_i,\A_i)$ and $(\S_j,\A_j)$, if $\S_i$ is reachable from $\S_{j}$, then $\S_j$ must be not reachable from $\S_i$; otherwise $(\S_i\cup \S_j,\A_i\cup \A_j)$ will be a larger MEC.
+Based on this observation, we can classify MECs into different ``levels'' as follows. \begin{itemize} \item First, there must exist states whose reachable sets remain entirely contained within their MECs and we consider those MEC states as the ``lowest'' level. \item Then, for any MEC state, it is said to be with level $k$ if it can only reach MECs with lower levels or itself. \end{itemize} The above discussion leads to the following definition.

-\begin{mydef}[State Levels for MEC States] Let $\M$ be an MDP and $S_M$ be the set of MECs states.
+\begin{mydef}[\bf State Levels for MEC States] Let $\M$ be an MDP and $S_M$ be the set of MECs states.
 Then for each $k\geq 0$, the set of $k$-level MEC states, denoted by $L_k$, is defined inductively as follows:

 We define $\texttt{level}(\M)=\max \{ k\mid L_k\neq \emptyset \}$ as the highest level of MECs in MDP $\M$. \end{mydef}